 Mâconnais

-For the reds, the Gamay grape gives the wines their beautiful, lively red colour tinged with violet, their freshness, and their aromas of red berries, reminiscent of the neighbouring Beaujolais wines.
+For the reds, the Gamay grape gives Mâcon wines their beautiful vivid red colour tinged with violet, their freshness, and their aromas of small red berries, reminiscent of the nearby Beaujolais wines...